by Robert A. Muenchen, updated 12/15/2022

 There is no way to enter or change any metadata other than variable and row names.

 Saving the data provides a lesson on R data structures.
-Since you started the process by creating a new “data set", you might start looking on the menus for where to save such a thing.
-Instead, you have to know that in R, data sets reside in something called a “workspace".
-So “Data: New data set…" is balanced by “File: Save R workspace".
-It would be nice if there was some instruction explaining this situation.
+Since you started the process by creating a new “data set,” you might start looking on the menus for where to save such a thing.
+Instead, you have to know that in R, data sets reside in something called a “workspace”.
+So “Data: New data set…” is balanced by “File: Save R workspace”.
+It would be nice if there were some instructions explaining this situation.

 The R Commander can import the file formats: CSV, TXT, Excel, Minitab, SPSS, SAS, and Stata.
 It can even import data directly from a URL, which is a rare feature for a GUI.
-These are all located under “Data> Import Data".
-A particularly handy feature is the ability to explore and load data sets that are included with installed packages.
-That’s done via “Data> Data in packages…".
+These are all located under “Data> Import Data.”
+A convenient feature is an ability to explore and load data sets that are included with installed packages.
+That’s done via “Data> Data in packages…”.

 To get data from SQL database formats, you’ll have to use R code.

-The R Commander is able to recode many variables, adding an optional prefix to each name like “recoded_" to each variable that you choose to recode.
-It can also standardize many variables at once, but can only over-write the original values.
+The R Commander is able to recode many variables, adding an optional prefix to each name like “recoded_” to each variable that you choose to recode.
+It can also standardize many variables at once but can only over-write the original values.
 Make a copy of your data set before doing that!
-Unfortunately, when it comes to other popular transformations such as the logarithm, you have to apply them one variable at time.
+Unfortunately, when it comes to other popular transformations, such as the logarithm, you have to apply them one variable at a time.

 For reshaping data sets, the R Commander can stack one set of variables into a single variable and create a factor to classify those values, but it can’t take along other relevant variables, nor can it do the reverse of this process by going from “long” to “wide” data structures.